openedx/course-discovery/docs/getting_started.rst

     1. Click the :guilabel:`Add client` button.
     2. Leave the user field blank.
-    3. Specify the name of this service, ``Course Discovery Service``, as the client name.
+    3. Specify the name of this service, ``Course Metadata Service``, as the client name.
     4. Set the :guilabel:`URL` to the root path of this service: ``http://localhost:8003/``.
     5. Set the :guilabel:`Redirect URL` to the OIDC client endpoint: ``https://localhost:8003/complete/edx-oidc/``.
     6. Copy the :guilabel:`Client ID` and :guilabel:`Client Secret` values.
 They will be used later.